greenhas/spg_website/content/Myself/2020-05-28-Currently-reading.md

 ---
 date: 2020-05-28T21:26:35-04:00
-title: "Currently reading Superman Smashes the Klan, and it is the epitome of what a Superman comic should be.
-Can’t recommend enough."
+title: ""
-tags: ["micro"]
+tags: ["micro","Myself"]
 ---
+Currently reading Superman Smashes the Klan, and it is the epitome of what a Superman comic should be.
+Can’t recommend enough.